Looking for a peaceful alternative to Shimla? Try some camping at Mashobra Greens and enjoy the offbeat.

-And then there is easy transportation option between the two.
+And then there is an easy transportation option between the two.
 From Shimla, Mashobra is less than 15km away, and frequent buses and shared cabs make it literally no hassle to get there

 If you’re staying in Shimla, let me tell you that you can even book an Ola from Shimla to Mashobra.
 And it’s that easy to travel.

-Also Read: Chail or Shimla: where to stay?
+Also Read: Chail or Shimla: where to Stay?

 Things To Do In Mashobra Greens

-Other than camping, it is a great place for trekking and some adventure activities like rappelling, river-rafting, zip-lining, and quad-biking.
+Other than camping, it is a great place for trekking and some adventure activities like rappelling, river rafting, zip-lining, and quad-biking.
 Nature lovers can find their own trail, hike and try birdwatching.

 There’s a tiny bazaar (kind of a Mall Road) as well in the town for keen shoppers with general utility stores, food stalls and souvenir shops.
 But since you have the most impressive Mall Road (of Shimla’s) nearby there’s no point in shopping anywhere else.

-- The Presidential Retreat (built in 1850, this was the original property for the Viceroy of India)
+- The Presidential Retreat (built-in 1850, this was the original property for the Viceroy of India)